JamesLWang/SpineAlign/README.md

 # SpineAlign

-SpineAligns aims to diagnosis scoliosis through using gyroscopic data and computer vision systems on iOS devices.
+SpineAligns aims to diagnose scoliosis through using gyroscopic data and computer vision systems on iOS devices.
 This effectively reduces the cost of diagnosing scoliosis and exponentially increases its accessibility.
 Specifically, this application uses curve detection and shoulder imaging to determine a patient's degree of scoliosis.

 Curve detection uses real-time gyroscopic data on an iOS device while it is run along a patient's spine.
 As the device is run through the patient's spine, concavities caused by scoliosis are detected as an unleved surface on the y-axis.